Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Host has index suggestions

-From the Cloud Manager UI, set up alerts for the following conditions:
+From the Cloud Manager UI, set up an alert with the following conditions:

 • Monitoring does not have the latest version